henyork/life-time/README.md

 ## Life Clock
-### Firmware for displaying custom times on analog clock
+### Code for displaying custom time periods on analog clock

 The project uses an ESP8266 NodeMCU board to control the internal motor of an analog wall clock.
 The ESP8266 needs a wifi connection to recieve time data.
 The project requires the Adafruit_NeoPixel, NTPClient, and EEPROM libraries.